Skip to main content

 Chat Completions

 The chat completions endpoint is used to generate responses based on a given set of messages.
 For getting chat completions, you can specify the model you want to use, the messages that form the conversation, and various parameters to control the generation process.
+It mirrors the same flow that would happen if similar inputs (messages, tools, model) were provided via the amber frontend.
 Let’s take a look at the endpoints:

 Create Chat Completion